Estimating Dyadic Treatment Effects with Unknown Confounders: Setup

-The dyadic data $\{ (Y_{ij}, A_{ij}) \}_{i, j \in [n]}$ generally exhibit complex dependence structure due to interactions within and across the dyads, which poses highly non-trivial statistical challenges, if no restrictions are imposed.
-Following the literature on graphon estimation, we address this problem by imposing the exchangeability on the probability distribution of the treatment matrix $A$.
-A \textit{graphon} is a symmetric measurable function $f: [0,1]^2 \to [0,1]$, where the value of graphon $f(U_i, U_j)$ is considered to be the edge probability between $i$ and $j$.
-We say that $A$ is \textit{exchangeable} if $(A_{ij}) \overset{d}{=} (A_{g(i)g(j)})$ for any permutation $g$ on $[n]$.
-The exchangeability plays an essential role in our analysis in combination with the celebrated Aldous--Hoover representation theorem (\citealp{aldous1981representations}; \citealp{hoover1979relations}): a symmetric random matrix $A = (A_{ij})$ is exchangeable if and only if there exists a symmetric function $f:[0, 1]^2 \to [0, 1]$ such that
+The function $f$ in \eqref{eq:model} corresponds to what is known as a \textit{graphon} in network analysis.
+A \textit{graphon} is a symmetric measurable function $f: [0,1]^2 \to [0,1]$, where $f(U_i, U_j)$ is interpreted as the edge probability between $i$ and $j$.
+We say that an infinite matrix $G = (G_{ij})_{i,j \in \mathbb N}$ is \textit{exchangeable} if $(G_{ij}) \overset{d}{=} (G_{g(i)g(j)})$ for any permutation $g$ of $\mathbb N$.
+Exchangeability plays an essential role in our analysis through the Aldous--Hoover representation theorem (\citealp{aldous1981representations}; \citealp{hoover1979relations}): an infinite symmetric random matrix $G$ with binary entries is exchangeable if and only if there exists a symmetric function $f:[0,1]^2 \to [0,1]$ such that for all $i < j$,